iree-org/iree/docs/developing_iree/e2e_benchmarking.md

 # Enter the TensorFlow Bazel workspace.
 cd third_party/tensorflow/

-# Build the benchmark_model binary without RUY...
+# Build the benchmark_model binary.
 bazel build --copt=-mavx2 -c opt \
   //tensorflow/lite/tools/benchmark:benchmark_model

-# ...or build the benchmark_model binary with RUY.
+# By default, TFLite/x86 uses various matrix multiplication libraries.
+# It is possible to force it to only use Ruy for all matrix multiplications.
+# That is the default on ARM but not on x86.
 This will overwrite the
 # previous binary unless you move it.
 bazel build --copt=-mavx2 -c opt \
   --define=tflite_with_ruy=true \